Luke Gifford: Tennessee Titans

 On March 20, 2023, Gifford signed a two-year contract with the Tennessee Titans.
 He was limited with injuries and only played in 11 games.
-He focused mostly on special teams and tallied just eight snaps on defense.
-On December 23, 2023, he was placed on the injured reserve list with a hamstring injury.
+Gifford focused mostly on special teams and tallied just eight snaps on defense.
+On December 23, he was placed on the injured reserve list with a hamstring injury.

 On September 3, 2024, the Titans waived Gifford and signed him to their practice squad the following day.
-He was promoted to the active roster on September 27.
-Gifford started the season on special teams during the 2024 season, but was elevated to starting linebacker after injuries to Jerome Baker and Kenneth Murray on Week 14, where he tallied 11 tackles.
-The following week, Gifford caught his first career interception from Joe Burrow in the opening drive of Week 15's loss against the Cincinnati Bengals.
+Gifford was promoted to the active roster on September 27.
+He started the season on special teams during the 2024 season, but was elevated to starting linebacker after injuries to Jerome Baker and Kenneth Murray on Week 14, where he tallied 11 tackles.
+In the next game, Gifford caught his first career interception from Joe Burrow during the opening drive of the loss against the Cincinnati Bengals.
 Gifford played in 16 games (four starts), finishing with a career high 48 total tackles (31 solo) and two pass deflections.

 San Francisco 49ers

 On March 13, 2025, Gifford signed with the San Francisco 49ers.
+He made 17 appearances (including nine starts) for San Francisco during the regular season, recording one pass deflection, one fumble recovery, and 35 combined tackles.

+On March 13, 2026, Gifford re-signed with the 49ers on a two-year, $5.3 million contract.